UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 ## 3. Digital object identifiers

+All digital object identifiers MUST be the same, or a derivative of, the associated archival component's ref_id.

+It is RECOMMENDED that since digial object and archival components will ideally have a one-to-one relationship, that a digital object identifiers is the exactly the same as the associated archival component's ref_id.
+However, to support legacy cases where digital objects only represent part of an archival component, digital object identifiers MAY also be the archival component's ref_id followed by an underscore (_) and a sequential identifier.
+For example:

+	* 9dfb7fea77045eddb9fc90aca79ad3a7_1
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_2
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_3
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_4
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_5
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_6
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_7
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_8
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_9
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_10
+	* 9dfb7fea77045eddb9fc90aca79ad3a7_11
+	...

-All digital object identifiers must be NOIDs, and must be valid directory names in both Unix-based and Windows operating systems.
+All digital object identifiers MUST be valid directory names in both Unix-based and Windows operating systems.
 Thus, they cannot contain characters such as `< > : " / \ | ? *` and are RECOMMENDED to be 36 characters or less.

-Prior to SPE_DAO, Hyrax generated NOID identifiers with [noid-rails](https://github.com/samvera/noid-rails) which will be maintained during the migtation.
-Any new objects uploaded after the transition will be given new NOIDs generated using the same minter state.
+Prior to SPE_DAO, digital objects used NOID identifiers from [noid-rails](https://github.com/samvera/noid-rails).
+These identifiers will be added to each object's `metadata.yml` as the `legacy_id` field.
+Any new objects uploaded after the transition will not have the `legacy_id` field.

-As an additional measure against potential collisions, legacy Hyrax-generated NOID will continute to have 9 digits, where post-migration NOIDs will have 10 digits.

 ## 4. Overview of SPE_DAO